sahal-mulki/BackDrop/README.md

 pip install -r requirements.txt
 ```

-Then just click webcam.pyw in the BackDrop folder to start BackDrop!
+Then just click webcam.pyw in the BackDrop/src folder to start BackDrop!

 # ____ isn't working!